-- Bath or shower every day to help to keep your skin moist and clean.
+Bath or shower every day to help keep your skin moist and clean

 - When the eczema is active, applying moisturiser more often (as often as you like) can help relieve the itch.

-- Put on moisturiser within 3–5 minutes after bathing.
+- Use after a bath or shower.
+Pat your skin dry and apply moisturiser while your skin is damp.
+Put on moisturiser within 3–5 minutes after bathing.
 Moisturisers are more effective if applied immediately after a bath or shower as they ‘lock in’ moisture.

 - Apply all over your body, not just where there is eczema.

 - Common emollients and moisturisers include fatty cream (healthE fatty cream), sorbolene + 10 % glycerine, cetomacrogol cream, paraffin (healthE paraffin 50:50 WSP:LSP), oily cream and urea cream (healthE urea 10% cream).
 Read more about moisturisers (emollients).

 Steroid creams and ointments help to reduce inflammation, making your skin less red and itchy.
 They are applied directly to your skin and come in several different strengths.

 - Usually, you use stronger strength steroid cream (or ointment) on your body and weaker strength on your face and in skin folds.
 It's important to use the correct strength.